troyth/ooo/NOTES Harman.md

 __Polypsychism__
 > Despite my insistence that panpsychism should not be mocked, I cannot defend its use of the prefix pan-, or "all."
 Hence I will speak of _polypsychism_, in order to stress that the roster of experiencing entities must indeed balloon beyond all previous limits, but without quite extending to _all_ entities.
 (121)

+__Heterogeneous Pair__
+An object-quality pair (125)

+__Tension__
+The relationship between a heterogeneous pair is always in tension, whether it is a "banal" relation (SO-SQ, SO-RQ) that requires fission to break it apart, or a relation that require fusion to fuse it together (RO-SQ, RO-RQ).